-How to fix Firefox issues on Windows 10
+How do I fix Firefox not working on Windows 10 & 11?

 - Restart Firefox and check if the issue is resolved.